Against William Gibson

 On The Japanese

-He sees Japan as a technological savvy society, a reoccurring theme in his work.
+He sees Japan as a technologically savvy society, a recurring theme in his work.2

 In the '80s, when I became known for a species of science fiction that journalists called cyberpunk, Japan was already, somehow, the de facto spiritual home of that influence, that particular flavor of popular culture.
 It was not that there was a cyberpunk movement in Japan or a native literature akin to cyberpunk, but that modern Japan simply was cyberpunk.
 And the Japanese themselves knew it and delighted in it.